leventogut/xec/README.md

 ## Error handling of tasks

 You can ignore (and continue) errored tasks.
 This can be achieved in three levels, TaskDefaults, Task, TaskLists.
 TaskDefaults set's all task instances, while Task level affects individual.
-The other level is TaskList which affects all tasks in the task list.
+The other level affects TaskList which affects all tasks in the task list.

+## Writing configuration files (schema)

+JSON schema can be found [here](https://test.test)

 ## Examples